wprichar/DevOPs-tooling/README.md

 ### Track and Plan

 Blue provides a planning tool in DevOPs services.
-Select **TRACK & PLAN** at the top of your project.
+Select **TRACK & PLAN** at the top of your project in DevOPs services to utilize this feature.

 for more see the docs -